Shadkoech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo {a..z}{a..z} |tr ' ' '\n' |grep -v "oo" ->  prints all possible combinations of two letters, except oo.Letters are lower cases, from a to z
 One combination per line.
-The output should be alpha ordered, starting with aa printf '%.2f\n' $NUM -> Write a script that prints a number with two decimal places, followed by a new line
+The output should be alpha ordered, starting with aa printf '%.2f\n' $NUM -> Write a script that prints a number with two decimal places, followed by a new line printf '%x\n' $DECIMAL -> Write a script that converts a number from base 10 to base 16